-One particular species (Spigelia anthelmia) is managed separately.
-'Spigelia' was identified on the RPA in 2019, and immediately reported, which was the first known occurrence of this weed in Australia.
-Due to the significance of this, and a substantial abundance of the species across disturbed areas of the RPA, ERA has committed to eradication, with progress and planning reported annually in the Spigelia Weed Management Report, the most recent of which was finalised in July 2023 (ERA, 2023a).
+One particular species is managed separately.
+Wormroot, also referred to as Spigelia (Spigelia anthelmia) was identified on the RPA in 2019, and immediately reported, which was the first known occurrence of this weed in Australia.
+Due to the significance of this, and an abundance of the species across disturbed areas of the RPA, ERA has committed to eradication, with progress and planning reported annually in the Spigelia Weed Management Report.
+Management of Spigelia includes the use of physical demarcation (e.g. bollards, star picket and chain), display signage at regular intervals and controlled access.
+Relevant controls for Spigelia management are also integrated into the Land Disturbance Permit (LDP) process to prevent further disturbance and spread.